If the Cowboys want Gregory back, Jerry Jones has to get NFL to update its drug policy

 That would include the NFL front office.

-So if Jerry Jones wants the NFL to re-think its stance towards players smoking weed, so a guy like Randy Gregory is not punished for such an infraction, he’s going to have to raise the issue himself.
+If Jerry Jones wants the NFL to re-think its stance towards players smoking weed, so a guy like Randy Gregory is not punished for such an infraction, he’s going to have to raise the issue himself.

 The players have bigger issues to deal with than a weed suspension.